It’s summertime in Florida, which means swimming, sailing, and soaking up the sun are on the agenda.

 The Ichetucknee River is a scenic, spring-fed river in North Central Florida.
 The river is about 6 miles long and most of it lies within the boundaries of the Ichetucknee Springs State Park, connected by its eight major crystalline springs.
 The rest of the river is located to the south of U.S. Highway 27.
 The river averages about 20 feet wide and 5 feet deep.
 Once you’re done with your water adventure, get out on the land via three nature trails that wind through lush park forest and a majestic sandhill environment.

 You don’t have to travel far from your home in Gainesville to experience Hogtown Creek, which has several tributaries including Possum, Rattlesnake, Elizabeth, and Springstead creeks.
-You can view and enjoy the creek at several different City of Gainesville Parks, including Alfred A. Ring Park, Loblolly Woods Nature Park, 29th Road Nature Park, Green Acres Park, Westside Park, John Mahon Nature Park, Coffrin Nature Park and Split Rock Conservation Area.
+You can view and enjoy the creek at the several different City of Gainesville Parks, including Alfred A. Ring Park, Loblolly Woods Nature Park, 29th Road Nature Park, Green Acres Park, Westside Park, John Mahon Nature Park, Coffrin Nature Park, and Split Rock Conservation Area.
 There's also a new park to enjoy: Hogtown Creek Headwaters.

 Santa Fe River

-The Santa Fe River in Florida begins at Lake Santa Fe, Lake Alto and their respective swamps to the northeast of Gainesville.
-From there, it flow west approximately 44 miles.
+The Santa Fe River in Florida begins at Lake Santa Fe, Lake Alto, and their respective swamps to the northeast of Gainesville.
+From there, it flows west approximately 44 miles.
 About a half-mile mile downstream from the main parking area at O’Leno State Park, the Santa Fe disappears—or rather flows for little more than 3 miles into a sink in the underlying karst limestone formation known as the Cody Scarp.
 The river resurfaces at River Rise Preserve State Park.

 Lochloosa Creek, the largest tributary to Lochloosa Lake and longest creek in Alachua County, doesn’t get as much attention as the major rivers but it is a good source for summer fun.
 The lake itself, located 5 miles south of Hawthorne near the town of Lochloosa, is designated as a Fish Management Area.
-There is public access to the water in a couple locations, as well as a public pier south of Lochloosa on Burnt Island.
+There is public access to the water in a couple of locations, as well as a public pier south of Lochloosa on Burnt Island.

 Lakes in North Florida